Castlemaine, Victoria: Churches

 The Uniting Church was created in 1977 and the local Methodist, Presbyterian and Congregational congregations chose to join.
 Since the Presbyterians had the largest church building, the best hall and largest grounds, the merged denominations met there.
-The Methodist and Congregational buildings were sold, with the Adventists taking over the former Methodist church and a conservative group that wished to reestablish a distinct Presbyterian service moving into the former Congregational Church building over the road from their original church.
+The Methodist and Congregational buildings were sold, with the Adventists taking over the former Methodist church and a conservative group that wished to re-establish a distinct Presbyterian service moving into the former Congregational church building over the road from their original church.

 Sport

-Australian rules football is popular, with the Castlemaine Football Club competing in the Bendigo Football League.
+Australian rules football and netball is popular, with the Castlemaine Football Club competing in the Bendigo Football League.

 On Wesley Hill, just out of Castlemaine, is the Castlemaine sporting complex, which hosts a range of sport including basketball, netball, badminton and cycling.
 Castlemaine Tennis Club on Wheeler Street next to Forest Creek features four plexipave courts and eight further synthetic grass courts.
 Castlemaine has many cricket teams in the town itself and the surrounding area.
-It is also renowned for its mountain bike trails, with a reputedly world-class, newly-developed multi trail walking and cycling facility on the slopes of Mount Alexander at nearly Harcourt.
+It is also renowned for its mountain bike trails, with a reputedly world-class, newly developed multi trail walking and cycling facility on the slopes of Mount Alexander at nearly Harcourt.
 Two golf courses are available; at the Castlemaine Golf Club in the bordering Muckleford region on Newstead Road, and at the course of the Mount Alexander Golf Club on Wimble Street.

 Castlemaine is also the self-proclaimed Hot Rod centre of Australia, with many small businesses catering to this popular form of motor sport at a national level.
 Examples of the cars can be seen on show days and rod runs throughout the year.
 There are plans for a permanent Hot Rod centre.